In England, alcohol and drug use are two of the leading risks for early death among people aged 15 to 49.

 - You use the substance even though it’s affecting your physical and mental health

-Do I need to attend rehab?
+Do I need to attend rehab in Suffolk?

 Denial is a huge part of addiction and it can be tough to admit you have a problem with drugs or alcohol.

 - Has addiction become your main priority in life?